 In addition, he stated that they plan to use CCTV in order to be able to monitor classes easily.
 Unfortunately, this program is not realized yet.
-When he goes out to the Dinas Pendidikan (the Education Service Office), for example, he informs all of them such as the TU (the administration) head, picket teachers, and security.
+When he goes out to the Dinas Pendidikan (the Education Service Office), for example, he informs all of them such as the TU (Head of School Administrative Staff), picket teachers, and security.
 He said:

 I let everybody know that I am going to the Dinas Pendidikan for an urgent meeting....
-I do this way to give an example to my subordinates.
+I do it in this way to give an example to my subordinates.
 When I do like this, teachers and staff will follow me and also do the same.
 I ask for permission when I have to leave school for something important...